monochromicon/talk-js-intro/readme.md

 0 > null
 ```

-JavaScript's flexibility will hurt to adapt to.
-But it is not a bad thing.
+JavaScript's flexibility will hurt to adapt to, but it is not a bad thing.

 > I also have grown to like the prototypical nature of JavaScript and other prototypical languages like Lua.
 I’ve always been a big fan of statically typed languages, and I still am, but I can also now appreciate some of the patterns that only a prototypical language allows which can really allow you to do quite a bit with just a little code.
 >